ambroisemaupate/docker/php80-nginx-alpine/README.md

-# roadiz/php74-nginx-alpine3.10
+# roadiz/php80-nginx-alpine
 **Base *php-fpm with nginx* image for building Roadiz sub-images.**
 **⚠️ For production only**

-This image does not provide *Yarn* and it is meant to be extended for each of your projects.
+This image does not provide *Yarn*, and it is meant to be extended for each of your projects.
 This image should be as light as possible to be built with your website sources and vendor included.